Komnenian restoration: Before the Komnenoi

-Following the war with the Seljuk Sultanate, in 1071 Emperor Romanos Diogenes tried to re-assert Byzantine dominance in Anatolia and recapture fortresses lost to the Seljuk Turks by treachery, but was harassed in his way through central and eastern Anatolia by his Armenian subjects.
-Learning of Byzantine advances towards Manzikert and the reneging of their peace settlement, Seljuk Sultan Alp Arslan turned his army away from attacking the Fatimid Caliphate towards the Byzantine army.
-The Byzantine army was internally politically divided between rival aristocrats and claimants such as Doukids to the Byzantine monarchy.
-These Doukids fled the area near Manzikert leaving Emperor Romanos alone to fight Alp Arslan.
-The battle of Manzikert was not immediately militarily decisive but subsequent events spiraled out of control and thus constitutes a seminal moment in Byzantine history.
-Emperor Romanos was captured in battle and proclaimed dead by the Doukids who returned to Constantinople with Michael VII Doukas proclaimed Emperor.
-Romanos was released following the payment of a ransom but was captured by the Doukids on his return through Anatolia, blinded and died from his wounds.
-The reign of Michael VII was turbulent with new civil wars erupting with the withdrawal of Byzantine forces from the frontiers.
-Now Turkic bands raided in increased number, pillaging further into Eastern and then Central Anatolia unopposed.
-During this time, much of Anatolia was overrun by the Seljuk Turks, even raiding to the eastern bank opposite Constantinople.
-The military of the empire completely fell apart as defensive positions were abandoned, and territory was quickly lost to the advancing Turks.
+Following the war with the Seljuk Sultanate, in 1071 Emperor Romanos Diogenes tried to re-assert Byzantine dominance in Anatolia and recapture fortresses lost to the Seljuk Turks by treachery.
+He was harassed by his Armenian subjects on his expedition through central and eastern Anatolia.
+Learning of Byzantine advances towards Manzikert and the reneging on their peace settlement, Seljuk Sultan Alp Arslan turned his army away from attacking the Fatimid Caliphate towards the Byzantine army.
+The Byzantine army was internally divided between factions rival aristocrats and claimants such as Doukids to the Byzantine monarchy.
+These Doukids fled the area near Manzikert, leaving Emperor Romanos alone to fight Alp Arslan.

+The Battle of Manzikert was not immediately decisive but subsequent events spiraled out of control and it thus constitutes a seminal moment in Byzantine history.
+Emperor Romanos was captured in battle and proclaimed dead by the Doukids, who returned to Constantinople with Michael VII Doukas proclaimed Emperor.
+Romanos was released following the payment of a ransom, but on his return journey through Anatolia was again captured, this time by the Doukids, who had him blinded; he would die from his wounds.

+The reign of Michael VII was turbulent, as new civil wars ignited after the withdrawal of Byzantine forces from the frontiers.
+Turkic bands began to raid in increasing numbers and went ever-further going further into Eastern and then Central Anatolia, without opposition.
+Much of Anatolia was overrun by the Seljuk Turks who penetrated as far as the Bosporus.
+The Byzantine military disintegrated as defensive positions were abandoned, and territory was quickly lost to the advancing Turks.
 The state all but collapsed.